Boots Day: Minor league player

+Major league player

-Day originally signed with the St. Louis Cardinals in 1966, and received a major league trial with the Cardinals in 1969, playing in 11 games and going hitless in six at bats.
-At the close of the season, he was traded to the Chicago Cubs for left-handed pitcher Rich Nye.
-He made the Cubs' opening day 1970 roster, but was soon traded again, in May, to Montreal for veteran catcher Jack Hiatt.
-After further seasoning in Triple-A, at Buffalo and Winnipeg, he was recalled by the Expos and played the next three-plus seasons as Montreal's platoon center fielder.
+Day received a major league trial with the Cardinals in 1969, playing in 11 games and going hitless in six at bats.
+At the close of the season, in December 1969, he was traded to the Chicago Cubs for left-handed pitcher Rich Nye.
+He made the Cubs' opening day 1970 roster, but only played in 11 games before being traded, in May, to Montreal for veteran catcher Jack Hiatt.
+After further seasoning in Triple-A, at Buffalo and Winnipeg, he was recalled by the Expos in 1970, hitting .269 in 41 games; and played the next three-plus seasons as Montreal's platoon center fielder.

-In 1971, his best major league season, he reached career highs in hits (105), home runs (4), runs batted in (33), and batting average (.283) in 122 games played.
+In 1971, his best major league season, he reached career highs in hits (105), home runs (4), RBIs (33), and batting average (.283) in 122 games played.
+He was tied for second in the league in sacrifice hits (16).
+Although he only played in 118 games in center field, he tied for the league lead in assists by a center fielder (9), with Cito Gaston who played 125 games in center field that year.
+Day was also second in fielding percentage (.983).

+After slumping in 1972 where he hit .233 in 128 games (though he was second in the league in double plays by a center fielder), he returned to form the following season, batting .275 in 1973, with 13 pinch hits, but in only 207 at bats and 101 games.

-After slumping in 1972, he returned to form the following season, batting .275 in 101 games in 1973.
-But the following season, after the Expos acquired veteran center fielder Willie Davis in an offseason blockbuster trade with the Los Angeles Dodgers, Day lost his semi-regular job.
+The Expos were in the division championship race until the last week of the 1973 season.
+Before the 1974 season, the Expos acquired veteran center fielder Willie Davis in an offseason blockbuster trade with the Los Angeles Dodgers for star relief pitcher Mike Marshall (who would win the Cy Young Award for the Dodgers in 1974).
+Day lost his semi-regular job.
 After only 52 games and 72 at-bats in 1974, he returned to the minor leagues for the remainder of his playing career.

-His #8 uniform was then issued to rookie catcher Gary Carter in 1975; Carter went on to a Baseball Hall of Fame career and the Expos retired the number in his honour.
+His No. 8 uniform was then issued to rookie catcher Gary Carter in 1975; Carter went on to a Baseball Hall of Fame career and the Expos retired the number in his honor.

 Day appeared in 471 MLB games (449 of them with Montreal), and batted .256 with 295 hits, 28 doubles, eight home runs and 98 runs batted in, in 1,151 at-bats.

+Return to minor leagues

+Day finished the 1974 season playing for the Memphis Blues of the Triple-A International League.
+He played four years for the Detroit Tiger affiliate Triple-A Evansville Triplets (1975-78), never hitting above .266 or having more than 314 at bats.
+Other than one at bat at age 74 for the Evansville Otters in 2021, he finished his professional career at age 32, in 1980, playing sparingly for the Triplets and the Single-A Lakeland Tigers.
+He began the 1980 season as Lakeland's hitting coach, before finishing his playing career in Evansville.